 In any case, an excellent album, and I’m looking forward to seeing Ex Eye next week at The Chapel here in SF.

-Please turn your hymnals to number 120 and join with the clarinets in, “O Holy Spirit Enter In”.
+Please turn your hymnals to number 133 (First Tune) and join with the clarinets in, “O Trinity of Blessed Light”.

 Tempo: With movement

 Arr. by Ernest White, 1899-

 Text: Ascribed to St. Ambrose, 340-97